nicholaseager/nicholaseager.github.io/_guides/2021-01-19-how-to-visit-cat-ba-island-vietnam.md

 date: 2021-01-19
 modified_date: 2023-01-28
 description: Kayking the bay, hiking through the jungle, and sleeping on a floating house
+introduction: Cat Ba Island is a true gem in Vietnam, known for its natural beauty, quiet tranquility, and adventure.
+The island offers a variety of activities, such as hiking through lush jungle and national parks, rock-climbing on the islets, kayaking in the crystal clear waters of Lan Ha Bay, and staying on a floating house to witness the beautiful sunsets.
+The island is home to diverse landscapes and wildlife, from towering limestone cliffs to hidden caves and lagoons.
+Personally I think Lan Ha Bay is better than Halong Bay because it's less crowded and more secluded.
+If you want a more authentic and peaceful experience, keep reading :)
 tags: ["vietnam", "cat-ba-island"]
 image: photos/countries/vietnam/cat-ba/lan-ha-bay-sunset-on-the-water